Beenleigh, Queensland: Transport

 Beenleigh is situated on the Pacific Motorway.
-Queensland Rail City network provides frequent services to Brisbane and the Gold Coast via the Beenleigh railway line at the centrally located Beenleigh railway station.
+Queensland Rail Citytrain network provides frequent services to Brisbane and the Gold Coast via the Beenleigh railway line at the centrally located Beenleigh railway station.

 Attractions

 The Beenleigh Historical Village (27.7231°S 153.2134°E) preserves 20 historic buildings and houses a number of collections of historic material from the region.

 The town is also home to the Beenleigh Artisan Distillers, Australia's oldest rum distillery, Yugambeh Language and Research Centre, Poppy's Chocolates and Windaroo Organic Cottage just 5 minutes out of town.

+Various scenes for the 2024 Netflix limited series Boy Swallows Universe were filmed in and around Beenleigh, including at the Rob Nay Memorial Pool (commonly known as the Beenleigh Pool, and officially the Beenleigh Aquatic Centre), and a house at 5 Cameron Street.
+During filming, the house’s interior was extensively renovated, the house itself painted a coat of blue, and a white veranda and wooden fence added to the front of the property.
+After production wrapped, the house was restored to its original state and colour scheme.

 Events

-Social events of note are the annual Rum, Rump, and Rhumba Festival, Eats and Beats Food Trucks, and the Beenleigh Show.
+Social events of note are the annual Rum, Rump and Rhumba Festival, the Beenleigh Cane Gala Ball and Parade, Eats and Beats Food Trucks, and the Beenleigh Show.

 Sport and recreation

 Sporting facilities that are represented in Beenleigh cover baseball, soccer, BMX, football, tennis, swimming, netball, and roller derby.
 Beenleigh enjoys access to the Logan River via a boat ramp located near the northern bridge on the Pacific Motorway.